Wed, Feb 05

 Answer the following reflection questions in your GGL Journal before class:

-- Identify at least two moral obligations that King thinks stem from the Parable of the Good Samaritan.
+- Identify at least two distinct moral obligations that might stem from the Parable of the Good Samaritan.

 - Reflect on the NYTimes story.
 Do you think there is a tension between a private obligation to love and good public policy?
 Why or why not?
 Give an argument for your view.